Platoniq/wilder-journal/_articles/en/vespertilio-homo.md

 2. In both social networks and messaging applications, much news are received through friends, family or people we follow, a fact that causes a greater predisposition to believe the information received.
 3. In social networks, the popularity of content is counted through likes or number of views.
 The higher the count, the more likely people are to tune in to the story, although such popularity has (perhaps) been inflated by the use of online bots.

 While hoaxes have exploited the characteristics of the new media, **we also find proposals that take advantage of these characteristics to promote knowledge and information**.
 On the one hand, fact-checking organizations have used social networks to fight online disinformation and encourage participation.
 On the other, **Wikipedia has leveraged the redistribution of power to create an open, collaborative and distributed place of knowledge**, with a strong reference base underpinning content, a system of historical traceability and open dialogue pages for controversial topics.
-In this model, information is no longer a single, unidirectional “truth” but a shared and distributed experience and knowledge.
+In this model, information is no longer a single, unidirectional "truth" but a shared and distributed experience and knowledge.

 ### Contents for disinformation